Warning: Minor spoilers ahead for upcoming episodes. Major spoilers for previously aired episodes.

 Season six (the series’ penultimate) got off to a meh start.
 The first three episodes were frustratingly circular, with a glut of banter substituting for plot and character development.
-Tommy was still drinking, repeatedly falling off the wagon - an unlikable, unrelatable, worthless excuse for a human being.
+Tommy was still drinking, repeatedly falling off the wagon, and pretty much still misbehaving - an unlikable, unrelatable, worthless excuse for a human being.

 FX has supplied seven episodes so far.
 Number five (”Blackout’) debuts tomorrow (Tuesday, July 27) at 10p.

 Don’t give up.
 After the slow-moving start, Rescue Me picks up speed.
 By episode four (”Breakout”), the mojo was back.
 Aside from some glaring (but forgivable) plot holes, episodes four through seven are some of the most interesting in a long time.

 Peter Gallagher joins the cast this season as the flirty, irreverent Catholic priest, Father Phil.
 After Tommy’s near-death experience and a descent into the fires of hell, this season’s theme so far has been redemption.
 Father Phil comes into Tommy’s life as an unlikely therapeutic presence.

 A couple of years ago Rescue Me took a bad, bad turn.
 It was the episode during which Tommy entered into the territory of the damned - when he raped his estranged wife Janet and walked away with a Satanic smile.
 The writers nearly damaged their character beyond repair.
 (The controversial episode was widely discussed at the time.)

 No wonder Tommy found himself in firefighter hell during his near-death experience.